10 Steps To Develop Your Small Business’ Brand Identity

 Many small businesses mistakenly think branding is expensive and leave it out of their core business plans.
 They miss the opportunity to position their firm and reinforce the attributes that set them apart from their competitors with each social media interaction, email communication and face-to-face meeting.

-To develop to your organization’s brand identity (aka your super power), answer these ten questions.
+To develop to your small business’s brand identity (aka your super power), answer these ten questions.
+Once you’ve answered these questions, follow these 5 small business branding guidelines.

 - What’s your company name?
 Is it identified with a specific person and/or place?
 What initial impression does this make on prospects?
 How does it affect your business’s memorability and findability on search engines, social media and in real life.